jwhuang42/ansible-script/hadoop/deploy_handbook.md

     - Add the IPs of the VMs you intend to install Hadoop under the `[newborn]` section.
    - Update the `ansible_ssh_private_key_file` under the `[hadoop_nodes]` section (points to the same IdentityFile in the .ssh/config).

+   **Option 2** Local Machine

+    1. Makes sure python 3.10 and ansible 8.7.0 are installed before proceed.
+You can check the `Dockerfile` in the parent directory for the installation guide.

+    2. Change directory to ansible project hadoop directory `ansible-script/hadoop` (the location of this .md file) on the host machine.

 ## One line Deployment